Application & funding

 - Details of the research team/clinical team (PI needs fixed contract and salary guaranteed for at least duration of project)

-- The background to the research
+- The background of the research

 - The aims and objectives of the project